Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 (See Social Event button on Events page, also friendship is part of ethos statement on Home page.)
 3. Play at a club with a high standard of tennis so I can improve my game.
 (See coaching and County League links on every page.)
 4. Play at a club where I can play competitively so I can play league matches (see Home page, competitive play is part of ethos statement).
-5. Visit a club that will allow me a free trial membership so I can see if it is a club I’d like to join.
+5. Visit a club that will allow me a free trial membership so I can see if it is a club I’d like to join (see free month's trial membership on Events page).

 As a parent I would like my child to:-
 1. Play at a club with plenty of high standard courts so he can play all year round (see Gallery page).
-2. Join a club with regular coaching (See footer of each website page and Juniors page.)
+2. Join a club with regular coaching (See coaching link in footer of each website page and Juniors page.)
 3. Join a club that is friendly so that he can make a new set of friends and enjoy social events with them.
 (See Social Event button on Juniors page, also friendship is part of ethos statement on Home page.)
 4. Play where there is some competitive play so my child can progress to this level if this is something he would like/ is able to do. (see Home page, competitive play is part of ethos statement).
-5. Visit a club that will allow my child a free trial membership so we can see if it is a club he’d like to join.
+5. Visit a club that will allow my child a free trial membership so we can see if it is a club he’d like to join (see free month's trial membership in Juniors' page).

 #### Features
 Testing included checking that all necessary features were present within the website.